Sudhir Mishra: Career

-Next, he adapted Manu Joseph's award-winning novel Serious Men in co-production with Bombay Fables for Netflix India.
-The film, which released in October 2020, received favorable reviews by critics and viewers.
-Indian film critic Mayank Shekhar said of the film, "the fact that this is a subtle, mature satire, rather than LOL comedy of manners (would've enjoyed some of the latter too).
-That in all its overt simplicity, this is also a complex story — about failure, first; and on the underclass, only later."
+Mishra next adapted Manu Joseph's award-winning novel Serious Men in co-production with Bombay Fables for Netflix India.
+The film, released in October 2020, received favorable reviews by critics and viewers.
+Indian film critic Mayank Shekhar said, "This is a subtle, mature satire, rather than [a] LOL comedy of manners (would've enjoyed some of the latter too) [...] in all its overt simplicity, this is also a complex story — about failure, first; and on the underclass, only later."
 The film won Best Web Original Film Award at Filmfare OTT Awards 2021, and Best Editing and Best Cinematography at the Asian Academy Creative Awards.
 Actor Nawazuddin Siddiqui received a nomination at the International Emmy Awards and won best actor at the Filmfare OTT Awards 2021 for his performance.

+Personal life

+Mishra married actress Sushmita Mukherjee in 1978; they divorced at an unknown date, but remained friends.
+He was then married to editor Renu Saluja from 1988 until her death from stomach cancer in August 2000.